Pilonidal Cyst Excision

 What to expect after pilonidal cyst excision:

 - You may have pain after surgery.
 Pain should get better within a few days.

 - A scar may develop as the incision heals.
 The scar may become large and raised.

 You may bleed more than expected or get an infection.
 Your stitches may come apart.
 The cyst or abscess may develop again.

 Seek care immediately if:

 - You are bleeding from your surgery area.

 - You are having severe pain.

-- Your incision is red, hot, or draining pus.
+- Your surgery area is red, hot, or draining pus.

 - You have questions or concerns about your condition or care.